dataluscorp/browser/toolkit/components/telemetry/docs/start/adding-a-new-probe.rst

 Adding a new Telemetry probe
 ============================

-In Firefox, the Telemetry system collects various measures of Firefox performance, hardware, usage and customizations and submit it to Mozilla.
+In Datalus, the Telemetry system collects various measures of Datalus performance, hardware, usage and customizations and submit it to Mozilla.
 This article provides an overview of what is needed to add any new Telemetry data collection.

 .. important::

-    Every new data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection#Requesting_Approval>`__ from a data collection peer.
+    Every new data collection in Datalus needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection#Requesting_Approval>`__ from a data collection peer.
 Just set the feedback? flag for one of the data peers.
 They try to reply within a business day.

 What is your goal?
 ==================